 After downloading a copy of macOS High Sierra from the Mac App Store, I started installing the update.
 The Mac rebooted, and it seemed that everything was going well, but it was not.
 The progress bar did not move at all, or moved very slowly.
 I waited a few hours…

 I began to figure out what was going on and found out the following.
-Attempting to download macOS High Sierra from the Mac App Store I found that a small 19 MB version of the “Install macOS High Sierra.app” downloads to the “Applications” folder, rather than the complete 5.2 GB installer application.
+Attempting to download macOS High Sierra from the Mac App Store I found that a small 19 MB version of the “Install macOS High Sierra.app” file downloads to the “Applications” folder, rather than the complete 5.2 GB installer file.
 That’s the problem.

 The tiny 19 MB incomplete installer requires an internet connection during usage to download the rest of the High Sierra update files.
 Additionally, it does not allow me to create a macOS High Sierra USB installer drive for use on multiple computers.